AbhinandanHub/BazarContai/README.md

-This is a dynamic eCommerce website called "BazarContai" for a smooth shopping experience.
+This is a dynamic eCommerce website called "BazarContai" for a smooth shopping experience using PHP.